 15 minutes to the best vegetarian breakfast bowls!

 People often ask me for Mediterranean diet breakfast ideas that are easy and quick to make.
-On busy weekdays, I regularly rotate between make-ahead egg muffins, simple toast, and today's healthy breakfast bowls--a big hit with my family!
+On busy weekdays, I regularly rotate between make-ahead egg muffins, simple toast, oven baked eggs and today's healthy breakfast bowls--a big hit with my family!

 I love the idea of savory breakfast bowls, made with eggs and hummus (for a good bit of fiber and satisfying protein) along with veggies, sautéed in extra virgin olive oil.
 With the hummus made ahead of time, it takes 15 minutes to put together, and you'll have the perfect power bowl to get the day started!
 (I think of them as a mini, quick version of my ultimate Mediterranean breakfast board).